Instawork/hyperview/docs/reference_behavior_attributes.md

 ---
 id: reference_behavior_attributes
-title: 'Behavior Attributes'
+title: Behavior Attributes
-sidebar_label: 'Behavior Attributes'
+sidebar_label: Behavior Attributes
 ---

 Behavior attributes are the main way to add interactivity to a Hyperview app.
 Behavior attributes enable rich interactions with a declarative syntax, powered by server-side logic.